Volunteering at Baystate Medical Center, Baystate Children's Hospital, and associated entities

 If you are willing to give us 6 months of volunteering for one or two days a week (3-4 hours per day), we might be able to provide this opportunity.

 What can volunteers do?

 Volunteers can do just about anything that is not direct clinical patient care.
 Your assignment will depend on information gathered during the interview, your personal preferences, types of assignments with openings, and your availability.

 Are there any areas that restrict the age of volunteers allowed?

-Our Baby Buddies, Cuddlers, Critical Care Waiting Rooms and Emergency service departments (Adult and Pediatric) mandate that volunteers be 18 years or older.
-Our Gift Shops and Inpatient Pharmacy require teens be at least 16 years of age.
+Our Baby Buddies, Cuddlers, Critical Care Waiting Rooms, and emergency service departments (adult and pediatric) mandate that volunteers be 18 years or older.
 Please note that Baystate Medical Center is a Level One Trauma Center.
-We are very careful about assigning adult volunteers to the Emergency Room for their comfort as well as the comfort and support of our ER patients.
+We are very careful about assigning adult volunteers to the emergency room for their comfort as well as the comfort and support of our ER patients.

 How do I start the process if I want to volunteer?

 Please call 413-794-4210 to request a 30-minute interview appointment.
 By the end of the session you will know where and when you will be volunteering.
 The actual clearance process may take 3-4 weeks.